Info for Schools

 If you are bringing a larger group, we may be able to programme workshops that are specific to your students’ interests and/or curriculum.
 Please get in touch at least 6 weeks before the Festival if you would like us to arrange something like this.

-Please take a look at our Archive to see the full programme of workshops we had at NSDF 18.
+Please take a look at our Workshops page to see the full programme of workshops we had at NSDF 19.

 The Festival is an Arts Award Supporter.
 Some of the Festival activity can contribute towards your student’s Arts Award and we will support them.
 For example: joining the Technical Team or Management Team and participating in workshops or writing reviews and articles for our Noises Off Team which may then feature in a portfolio.